 Several years ago I was working at a youth conference and went to lunch with several denomination leaders.
 The conversations turned to a church in Germany that decided that they would no longer have beer at their fellowships (a cultural norm) because of a problem of alcoholism in their community.
 Everyone at lunch believed this to be wonderful because the community was looking out for the health of their people.
 I agree.
 But if it was so obviously the right and loving thing to do, why aren’t we applying the lesson to our own American churches.

 If we are truly concerned with the health of our brothers and sisters, we would probably take a cue from that German congregation, and ask in kind and loving ways, that no one bring fried chicken, fatty biscuits, or large portioned desserts to the pot-luck.
 Whoa… I can hear my heresy trial being assembled as we speak.
 A move like that might rock the boat.
 It might upset the sweet old ladies that tithe O so consistently.
+I still think that church should be a great place for people to learn moderation.
+However I think these kinds of decisions should be made within the church and together, with all of the church being in on this type of decision, not one segment demanding it of another segment.

 This isn’t a move we need to make flippantly.
 Christians, we’ll have to walk with each other through this slowly, carefully, and most of all lovingly.
 Those who don’t struggle with this one will need to be transparent about the weaknesses they do have, and be serious about those short comings too.